|Named a regional "Ten Best" Parks and Playgrounds in

 See our PROGRAMS PAGE for a list of our monthly programs and events.

 The Green Earth Gang is a nature appreciation program geared toward 9 to 13-year-olds.
 The "Gang" works on conservation projects in Martin Park throughout the year under the supervision of a park naturalist.
 Projects include litter pick-ups, maintaining trails, restoring native plants and monitoring and repairing nest boxes.
 It's a great way to teach kids about the role conservation plays in our environment.
 The "gang" meets every Saturday from 10:30 a.m. - 12:30 p.m.
 Beginning September 1st the meetings will be from 2 p.m. until 5 p.m.
 Register in advance.

 The Green Earth Rangers, geared toward teens aged 13-18, is designed to follow up where Green Earth Rangers leaves off.
 Participants will assist the park with conservation efforts that are more complex and leadership-driven.
 The Rangers will learn about habitat requirements while designing specific projects to benefit the park and its wildlife.
 Rangers meet every Sunday from 2 - 4 p.m.
 Register in advance.

 Group projects are available throughout the year for school, scout, home school and other community teams.
-Activities can range from basic park maintenance to special infrastructure projects suitable for Eagle Scout badges or 4-H clubs.
-To learn more about special volunteer programs, call the park naturalist at 755-0676.
+Activities can range from basic park maintenance to special infrastructure projects suitable for Eagle Scout, Girl Scout Silver or Gold Awards, Adventure Scouts or 4-H Clubs.
+Scouts seeking to earn rankings or awards must start their project a year before their 18th birthday.
+To learn more about special volunteer programs, call the park naturalist at 297-1429.

 our Picnic Pavilion.
 The picnic pavilion at Martin Nature Park is